By Diane Spicer

 You can use a "weigh the canister before and after" method.

-Or you can use a "how many boils can I get out of one canister" method.
+Or you can use a "how many boils can I get out of one canister" approach while you simultaneously test your dehydrated and freeze dried meals.

 The issue here is that your cooking technique is different from mine.